-BNE: A Republican religious leader has stated on television that the assassination of Venezuela's democratically elected president, Hugo Chavez, would be a good thing.
-Pat Robertson, a TV evangelist and close friend of George W. Bush, said killing Chavez would be cheaper than starting a war to remove him.
+BNE: In an outrageous and inexplicable outburst on US television, a Republican religious broadcaster has stated the assassination of Venezuela's democratically elected president, Hugo Chavez, would be sound foreign policy.
+Pat Robertson, a TV evangelist and staunch supporter and ally of George W. Bush, said killing Chavez would be cheaper than starting a war to oust him.
 He added that getting rid of Chavez would stop Venezuela from becoming a "launching pad for communist influence and Muslim extremism".
-He also said: "I think the time has come that we [take him out]".
+He also said: "We have the ability to take him out, and I think the time has come that we exercise that ability.
+We don't need another \$200 billion war to get rid of one strong-arm dictator."

-Robertson's comments would be considered as promoting terrorism in many of the world's democratic countries.
-The Bush administration was quick to say it did not share Robertson's views.
-State Department spokesperson Sean McCormack called Robertson's remarks "inappropriate", but did not condemn them.
-This suggests, perhaps, that the White House secretly thinks that Mr. Chavez is a problem for the USA.
-Defence Secretary Donald Rumsfeld said the comments were harmless and that: "Private citizens say all kinds of things all the time."
+Robertson's comments would be deemed as inciting violence and terrorism in many of the world's democratic countries.
+The Bush administration was quick to distance itself from its influential backer.
+State Department spokesperson Sean McCormack called Robertson's remarks "inappropriate", but stopped short of condemning them.
+This perhaps indicates a pervasive but unspoken White House sentiment that Mr. Chavez is a rogue leader.
+Defence Secretary Donald Rumsfeld also failed to denounce Robertson's remarks, saying: "Private citizens say all kinds of things all the time."
+Mr. Rumsfeld added America neither takes part in nor condones political assassination because it is "against the law".